When creating social media content, it’s important to share content that will generate engagement.

 When thinking about holidays, think beyond traditional holidays like Christmas and Mother’s Day.

 You can also recognize special observances like Black History Month, fun days like National Dog Day, and random days like National Hot Sauce Day.

-For example, if you’re a bakery you could recognize National Chocolate Cake day by sharing a photo of a chocolate cake you sell at your bakery and offer your followers a special discount.
+For example, if you’re a bakery, you could recognize National Chocolate Cake Day by sharing a photo of a chocolate cake you sell at your bakery and offering your followers a special discount.

-The complete list of holidays can also be found inside the Social Content App.
+The complete list of holidays can also be found inside the Social Media Content Club.

 How to Create Engaging Content

 Now that you know the 5 ways to increase social media engagement, it’s time to create your own engaging content!